Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

 When the lab camper needs to be euthanized.
 It had become quite the pop culture icon after all.

-Jesse's diatribe against Walt in "One Minute" during which Jesse tells Walt how bad his life has gotten and chews him out for his selfishness definitely qualifies.
+Jesse's diatribe against Walt in "One Minute" following getting an intense beating from Hank, during which Jesse tells Walt how bad his life has gotten and chews him out for his selfishness definitely qualifies.

 Bonus points go to the fact that Jesse breaks down in tears after delivering said speech.

 Everything Hank goes through during "One Minute".
-He gets suspended from the DEA after assaulting Jesse and breaks down in tears after the fact.
+He gets suspended from the DEA after beating Jesse senseless, and breaks down in tears after the fact.
 And just when things start to look up for him he's assaulted by the Cousins and ends up paralyzed for a lengthy period of time.

 Jesse's speech to his rehab group about the wooden box he made in high school, and then gave away for some weed.
 The speech really drives home the fact that Jesse's self destructiveness prevents him from feeling better about himself.